 Update Your Device

-Updating your device’s operating system is an effective troubleshooting technique to fixing several Apple Music issues.
-Connect your iPhone or iPad to a Wi-Fi network, go to Settings > General > Software Update and install any iOS or iPadOS update available on the page.
+Updating your device’s operating system is an effective troubleshooting technique for fixing several Apple Music issues.
+Connect your iPhone or iPad to a Wi-Fi network, go to Settings > General > Software Update, and install any iOS or iPadOS update available on the page.

 Rejoin the Family